electron/electronjs.org-old/_docs/development/build-instructions-linux.md

 Other distributions may offer similar packages for installation via package managers such as pacman.
 Or one can compile from source code.

-## If You Use Virtual Machines For Building

-If you plan to build Electron on a virtual machine you will need a fixed-size device container of at least 25 gigabytes in size.

 ## Getting the Code